PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 - Message for `Actual` column: `You can enter Actual amount after Jan 1, {Next Year}` [See this](https://drive.google.com/file/d/1Zs4bB8k5WMVIOPWzXc4cCIuoKNtJJ39B/view?usp=sharing)

-### Shows last 10 year records
+### Shows last 10-year records
 #### UX Rule
-- Shows `Last 5 Years` dropdown in the right side of the header.
+- Shows `Last 5 Years` dropdown on the right side of the header.
 On click of dropdown, opens the dropdown of `Last 5 Years` & `Last 10 Years`.
-- On click `Last 10 Years`, system shows the last year records.
+- On click `Last 10 Years`, system shows the last year's records.
 (Current year + Last 9 years)
 - Shows horizontal scroll in the `Annual Cash Budget` table when available screen.
-- When the last 10 years are selected in the view, horizontal scroll appears if all the years are not fit in the available screen.
+- When the last 10 years are selected in the view, a horizontal scroll appears if all the years are not fit in the available screen.
     - First column on the left side is sticky when scrolling horizontally.

 #### UI Rule